massoudss/waveformSeekBar/README.md

 ## View Properties

-you can customize WaveformSeekBar, all of this attributes can change via xml or code (runtime)
+You can customize WaveformSeekBar, all of this attributes can change via xml or code (runtime)

 |Attribute|Type|Kotlin|Description|
 |:---:|:---:|:---:|:---:|